shopware/docs/concepts/framework/http_cache.md

 # HTTP Cache

 The http cache allows you to cache responses of the shop system.
-That means the next time the same page is requested, the answer can be returned much faster.
+This means that the next time the same page is requested, the answer can be returned much faster.
 While the general concept of a cache is quite simple, there are many details to think of in a complex system like a shopping cart.
 For that reason, the following overview might come in handy for you.

 ## HTTP cache setup